Minnesota Vikings vs. Chicago Bears NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Bears stats and trends

-- In Chicago's 16 games this season, it has six wins against the spread.

-- This season, the Bears have an against-the-spread record of 3-8 in their 11 games as an underdog of 3 points or more.
+- The Bears have an against the spread record of 3-8 in their 11 games as an underdog of 2.5 points or more this season.

-- Chicago's games this season have gone over the point total six times in 16 opportunities (37.5%).
+- Chicago's games this year have gone over the total in six out of 16 opportunities (37.5%).

-- Chicago is 2-1 against the spread and 1-2 overall in games when it scores more than 25.6 points.
+- When Chicago puts up more than 25.6 points, it is 2-1 against the spread and 1-2 overall.

 - The Bears have turned the ball over five more times (27 total) than the Vikings have forced a turnover (22) this season.